 “To support our customer in Argentina, my team needs to coordinate movement of crankshafts from the United Kingdom to their remote location.
 Due to the urgency of the request, we need to by-pass our standard operating procedure and make arrangement to expedite these parts.
 We immediately took the lead in coordinating the process between the supplier, the transportation carrier, customs brokers, and the receiving party.
 It’s going to be tight, but we’ll succeed because my team knows what they’re doing!”

 While her team works on the hot situation, Paula keeps her Skype IM on green and turns her attention to her upcoming project presentation later in the week.
 She is working on a plan to further support Cummins aftermarket strategy with our cross-region channel partners, OEMs, and customers.
 This project also provides her with visibility to local leaders in the Supply Chain function within Cummins.

 Later that morning, Paula takes a walk around the building and thinks about her project.
 She senses a connection between a key performance indicator and another aspect of her role.
 Cross-cultural competence - this skill is transferred through a knowledge-sharing culture in which the manager or other team members share their challenges and experiences with the different cultures we serve.

 “Cross-cultural competence is an essential skill for my teams, we need to be able to be familiar with the context in which the customer is operating and deduce ambiguities specific to his culture.
-We are aligned against a specific customer segment or region, this allows us a deeper understanding of our customers and their culture.”
+We are aligned with a specific customer segment or region, which allows us a deeper understanding of our customers and their culture.”

 “Our team quickly found an alternative solution that allowed us to comply with the necessary requirement for this international transaction while avoiding any delays.
 It looks like the product will be successfully delivered with minimal disruptions to our customer’s operations.”